 How to get to Los Arrayanes Park?

 From the port of Bariloche, where the route to Llao Llao park begins, one can take a ferry to the Quetrihue Peninsula.
 It will take you directly to the myrtle forest; you can come back by the same ferry — then you will have to walk very little.
-Roundtrip costs 10400 ARS, and at the port, you will have to pay a 350 ARS boarding fee (cash only).
+Roundtrip costs 32 000 ARS, starting from October 1, 2023 and at the port, you will have to pay a 350 ARS boarding fee (cash only).
 You can check the current prices and timetable on the website of this travel agent.

 A popular option is to come to Villa Angostura by bus from Bariloche and return the same way.
 You can choose a 24 km hike, a catamaran trip, or combine both.
 “Via Bariloche” bus goes from Bariloche to Villa Angostura.
 The first one departs at 8:00, the second at 9:45.
 Return bus leaves at 16:30 and 19:00.
 Then you walk 3 km from the bus stop in Villa Angostura to the entrance to the park or take a bus to Puerto Villa.
 This bus runs irregularly, but one leaves at 10:00.

 The Futaleufú catamaran company is located in Bahia Mansa.
 The boat departs at 11:00 and 14:30 and returns at 13:00 and 16:00.
 It is possible to purchase a one-way ticket and return 12 km on foot.
 A one-way ticket costs around 8000 ARS, and a roundtrip is 9000 ARS.
 Another Catamarán Patagonia Argentina departs from Bahia Brava and follows an alternative mountain route.
 It leaves at 12:00 and 15:15, and returns at 14:15 and 17:30.
 One-way ticket costs 12 000 ARS, and roundtrip is 14 000 ARS (as of August 2023).